 Where the synoptics prefer a three-fold passion prediction where Jesus will "undergo great suffering and be killed," the fourth gospel prefers a three-fold "lifting up."
-The synoptics accent Jesus' suffering.
+The synoptics accent the suffering of Jesus.
 The fourth gospel emphasizes the healing aspect of the crucifixion of Jesus, the purpose of which is to "draw all" to him (12:32).

 The reason for all of this is because of God's great love for "the universe"--kosmou, the entire created order.
-This is not a general attitude or feeling of God, but rather love expressed and done in a certain and particular way--(houto, in this manner).
+This is not a general attitude or feeling of God, but rather love expressed and done in a certain and particular way; "God so loved" means that God loved in a certain way--(houto, in this manner).

 That certain way is that he "gave the only-begotten son" to be "lifted up" on the cross for the salvation of the world.
+This is how God loves the world.
 This action of love by God will be later contrasted with the evil acts of those who "loved the darkness more than the light" (3:19).

 God did not send the son to judge (krinei) the world.
 The basic sense of krinei is to separate or distinguish--to "judge" in the sense of critiquing or drawing comparisons, both favorable and unfavorable.
 It is not, in other words, necessarily a condemning action, but more a discerning one.
 (As Brian Stoffregan notes, if the fourth gospel had meant "judging" as "condemnation," it likely would have used a different word, katakrino.)

-In sending Jesus, the whole purpose of God was to "save" the cosmos.
+In sending Jesus, the whole purpose of God was to "save" the cosmos (3:17).
 Jesus was not sent for the purpose of judging or condemning, but rather to bring healing and life.
-(This use of the word for "save"--sozo--is the only time it appears in the fourth gospel.)
+(Its use in 3:17 is the only time sozo--"save"--appears in the fourth gospel.)